 By Madison Voss

-*Madison Voss is a junior from Ankeny, Iowa, majoring in communication studies with an entrepreneurial certificate at the University of Iowa.
-She is currently studying abroad on the Regents Exchange Program in Newcastle, Australia.
+*Madison Voss is a 2015 junior from Ankeny, Iowa, majoring in communication studies with an entrepreneurial certificate at the University of Iowa.
+She studied abroad for the spring 2015 semester on the Regents Exchange Program in Newcastle, Australia.